 Penalties for Violation of the Act

-The Act provides both individual penalties and penalties against care facilities.
-A covered individual can violate the Act by failing to report, within the specified timeframe, a reasonable suspicion of a crime committed against an elderly resident.
-The maximum civil penalty is $200,000.
+The Act provides both individual penalties and penalties against long-term care providers.
+If a covered individual fails to report abuse within the specified timeframe, they may face a maximum civil penalty of $200,000.

-A facility that retaliates against a covered individual who reports their suspicions of a crime is subject to a maximum civil penalty of $200,000.
-They can also face exclusion from federal funding.
-Retaliation typically includes firing, demoting, or harassing the individual who reported abuse.
+A facility that retaliates against a covered individual who reports a suspicion of abuse is subject to a civil penalty of up to $200,000.
+The facility can also face exclusion from federal funding.
+Retaliation typically includes firing, demoting, or harassing the person who reported the abuse.

 Getting Legal Help for EJA Violations

-Generally speaking, an employee of a care facility with elderly residents must report any reasonable suspicion that a crime has been committed against a resident.
-The facility may not retaliate against this employee.
+In sum, a long-term care facility employee must report any reasonable suspicion of abuse.
+The facility may not retaliate against this employee for doing so.